Mindfulness and Nature Connection

 “Remembering our interdependence.”

-When was the last time you were able to slow down and feel truly present and connected with a calm mind and relaxed body?
+When was the last time you were able to slow down and feel truly present and connected?

 Nature and Me

 Through my experience and connection with nature, I have learned the most valuable lessons about myself and life.
-From an early age I have been drawn to the “wild” and “untamed” places still left on earth.
+From an early age I have been drawn to the “wild” and “untamed” places.
 Its become clear throughout my life that the more time I spend building “right” relationships with our natural world, the more confidence, acceptance, balance, love, and trust, I grow within myself.
-We humans are completely interdependent on nature not just for our survival but also in order to thrive.
-It is time we learned how to build new relationships with ourselves, each other, and the natural world.
+We humans are a reflection of our environment and completely interdependent with nature.
+This is not just for our survival but also in order to truly enjoy this precious gift of life!

 What can you expect from a nature-based session?